 In 2020, in response to the unprecedented COVID-19 crisis, a number of planning reforms were brought forward in order to keep the sectors moving.
 As Minister for Planning Rob Stokes stated back in March, “This will pass and when it does, the planning system will be ready to continue driving economic productivity across the State.”

-In March 2020, the COVID-19 Legislation Amendment (Emergency Measures) Bill 2020 was introduced, changing the Environmental Planning and Assessment Act 1979 to allow the Minister for Planning to make certain orders without the usual planning approvals.
+In March 2020, the COVID-19 Legislation Amendment (Emergency Measures) Bill 2020 was introduced, changing the Environmental Planning and Assessment Act 1979 (NSW) to allow the Minister for Planning to make certain orders without the usual planning approvals.
 Relevantly, we saw Ministerial Orders extending site operating hours for commercial development and construction work to weekends and public holidays.

 In April 2020, the Planning System Acceleration Program was introduced to deliver fast-tracked assessment of State Significant Developments, development applications and rezoning, as well as a $75.9 million investment into new community infrastructure in north west Sydney.